 Holy Smokes, This Southwestern Desert Looks Like a Dr. Seuss Book

-There’s a lot of local competition for your hard-earned vacation days around here -- we’re just about spitting distance from the Grand Canyon, Arches, Zion, Bryce, Petrified National Forest, and Lake Powell.
+There’s a lot of local competition for your hard-earned vacation days around here—you're just about spitting distance from the Grand Canyon, Arches, Zion, Bryce Canyon, Petrified National Forest, and Lake Powell.
 Those are all incredible.
 But Vermilion Cliffs gives you every bit of the feeling that you’ve been swept into a Dr. Seuss illustration.
 Also, there are dinosaur tracks.

 Coyote Buttes North

 Vermilion Cliffs National Monument is divided into a few main regions, some of which overlap.
-Coyote Buttes North is right along the Arizona/Utah border, and the Bureau of Land Management limits the number of visitors in order to protect the fragile ecosystem.
-Keep an eye out for more than 1,000 -- perhaps several thousand -- dinosaur tracks imprinted into the sediment, dating back 190 million years to the Jurassic Period.
+Coyote Buttes North is right along the Arizona-Utah border, and the Bureau of Land Management limits the number of visitors in order to protect the fragile ecosystem.
+Keep an eye out for more than 1,000—perhaps several thousand—dinosaur tracks imprinted into the sediment, dating back 190 million years to the Jurassic Period.

-Just a hair over the border into Arizona is where, a decade ago, Chan and some of her colleagues found “one particular surface that seemed to have potholes in it.
-It was a little bit enigmatic.
+Just a hair over the border into Arizona is where, about a decade ago, Chan and some of her colleagues struck gold, so to speak.
+“There was one particular surface that seemed to have potholes in it," she says.
+"It was a little bit enigmatic.
 I thought probably there was some biological influence on that surface, but it was so obscured.”

-They returned to look at it again, and found what were definitely dinosaur footprints.
-“Some of them you can actually see the three toes -- they look almost kind of like bird prints, going up over the dunes.”
+They returned to examine it again and found what were undeniably dinosaur footprints.
+“Some of them, you can actually see the three toes," she adds.
+"They look almost kind of like bird prints, going up over the dunes.”

-Some of these pothole-looking tracks are more than a foot long, but for the most part you’ll see three-toed prints no more than three or four inches long.
+Some of these pothole-looking tracks are more than a foot long, but for the most part, you’ll see three-toed prints no more than three or four inches long.
 Look for them on the way to The Wave when you approach from the North.
-“Most people would probably walk right by it if they weren’t looking for it,” Chan said.
+“Most people would probably walk right by it if they weren’t looking for it,” Chan says.
 “I probably wouldn’t even recognize it if I had to find it again.”